We Made the Front Page of the Five Star Journal! Click on the picture to read the newsletter!

 The Proficient & Advanced data is displayed.

 We are excited for the 2014-15 school year, including our full roll out of Bring Your Own Device.
 We wish to be sensitive to our families so you all understand our willingness to work with you regarding the expense of providing a personal electronic device and school supplies for your child or children.

 During the 2013-14 school year several Hulstrom teachers piloted the Bring Your Own Device (BYOD) program.
 Students in the pilot phase of this implementation were able to bring their own mobile technology devices to school for use in their classes, and Adams Twelve Five Star Schools supported an incredible technology upgrade at Hulstrom including a high-level filtered Internet connection.

-Our goal for next fall is for every student to participate in the 1:1 BYOD program with a personal device.
+Our goal for 2014-15 is for every student to participate in the 1:1 BYOD program with a personal device.
 During the pilot, we enjoyed many successes, but also learned the difficulties associated with having several different devices within a classroom.
 As a result, we recommend, the following devices for the 2014-2015 school year: iPads for K-2 nd and Chromebooks (and/or laptops) for grades 3-8.
 For more information on what to buy please see the BYOD page.